-Theisen, now entering his sixth season leading the Hillsdale College baseball program, became the first Charger head man to win the GLIAC's top baseball coaching honor since 1987.
+Theisen, now entering his seventh season leading the Hillsdale College baseball program, became the first Charger head man to win the GLIAC's top baseball coaching honor since 1987.
 He earned that honor thanks to Hillsdale setting a new single-season program record for wins with 32, while also qualifying for the NCAA Division II Midwest Regional Tournament for the very first time.

 In 2016, two players he recruited as an assistant coach - Chris McDonald and Luke Ortel - were each named Division II All-Americans, and both signed pro baseball contracts.
 A third, Ethan Wiskur, signed with the Westside Woolly Mammoths following the 2017 season.

 Theisen (pronounced ‘tyson’) said he is thrilled for the opportunity to be the program’s head coach, and is excited about continuing to push the team in an upward direction.

 “Hillsdale College is a great place with great tradition.
 I’m honored and humbled to be named its next head baseball coach,” he said.
 “The men that I’ve had the opportunity to coach here are so inspiring; they are the heart and soul of this program and I look forward to continuing the constant and never-ending effort to improve with them.”

 Baseball, by its nature, is a humbling sport.
 It is a challenge for anyone to excel at it, and Theisen is someone who relishes in the innate challenges and intricacies of the game.